What to Do If You Lose the H-1B Lottery: NIW, EB-1A, and O-1 Alternatives (2026 Update)

 | CPT | Cannot continue after semester ends | Higher |

-For those on OPT or STEM OPT, not winning the H-1B lottery means you need to find an alternative path to stay in the U.S. before your OPT expires.
+For those on OPT or STEM OPT, not being selected in the H-1B lottery means you need to find an alternative pathway before your OPT expires.

 The good news: H-1B is not the only way to stay in the United States.
-Here are several main alternative paths:
+Here are several major alternative pathways:

 |---|---|---|---|---|---|